victorths/conduit/conduit/doc/source/docs/http/websockets.md

 ## Considerations for Multi-Isolate and Multi-Instance Applications

-By default, an Conduit application runs on multiple isolates.
+By default, a Conduit application runs on multiple isolates.
 Since each isolate has its own heap, a websocket created on one isolate is not directly accessible by another isolate.
 In the example above, each isolate would have its own map of connections - therefore, a message is only sent to connections that were opened on the same isolate that the chat message originated from.

 A simple solution is to only run the application on a single isolate, ensuring that all websockets are on a single isolate and accessible to one another: